MordorBrewingCo/RF_Fox/README.md

 ### Zombie Apocalypse Exception 🧟‍♂️
 If society collapses, and you’re using this to coordinate with your survivor squad against the undead, we won’t hold it against you.
 Until then, play by the rules!

+---

 # RF Fox: Secure Message Broadcasting with Fldigi

 RF Fox is a Flask-based application that enables secure message broadcasting using the Fldigi software modem.
-Messages can be encrypted using AES encryption or sent unencrypted, depending on user preference.
+Messages can be encrypted using asymmetric cryptography leveraging RSA keys or sent unencrypted, depending on user preference.
 It also includes a web interface for managing messages and operating modes.

 ## Features

-- **Secure Broadcasting**: Messages can be sent encrypted with AES-128 encryption.
+- **Secure Broadcasting**: Messages can be sent encrypted with RSA key based encryption.
 - **Unencrypted Option**: Allows sending plain-text messages when encryption is not required.
 - **Web Interface**: Includes an intuitive web UI for:
   - Sending messages